fryan2503/rag_omeka/readme.md

 # Project: Rag Omeka

-This project is part of the College coursework and focuses on integrating or working with the Omeka platform.
-This repo will be avaiable to be used with any collection that publishes their collections on omeka
+This project is part of the college coursework and focuses on integrating with the Omeka platform.
+This repository can be used with any collection published on Omeka.

 ## Objectives
 - Learn and utilize the Omeka platform.